shujanshaikh/grab-agent/README.md

 # grab-agent

-Grab Agent provider for local server/CLI.
+Grab Agent provider for connecting React Grab to a remote agent server.

 ## Installation